open-telemetry/opentelemetry-dotnet-contrib/README.md

 This repository contains set of components extending functionality of the OpenTelemetry SDK.
-Instrumentation libraries, exporters, and other components can find its home here.
+Instrumentation libraries, exporters, and other components can find their home here.

-Packages in this repository has a prefix `OpenTelemetry.Contrib` to highlight the difference from the packages produced by the primary .NET SDK repository.
+Packages in this repository are prefixed with `OpenTelemetry.Contrib` to highlight that they are different from the packages produced by the primary .NET SDK repository.

 ## Contributing